codingjerk/ztd.blunders-web/README.md

 Those databases are result of several months of research and analyzing for over 6000000+ officially registered chess games.
 From all this data, we derived 1700000+ positions, where one of the players makes brute mistake and it's opponent can win in an elegant way.
 More, sophisticated algorithm was developed to assign each position a rating score, showing relative difficulty for finding best move.

 ## Dockerize it!
-Yes, we support docker, do in order to run server just
+Yes, we support docker, in order to run server just

 ```
 #!bash